RachelSa/regenerating-dinosaurs/README.md

   puts "done"
 end
 ```

+3. Test the rake task locally by running `rake restore_dinos`, replacing 'restore_dinos' with your task's name.

 ### Pushing to Github and Deploying to Heroku
 1. Add, commit, and push the code to Github.
 The master branch on Github should now have the created rake file and tasks.